-Grade 10-12 Year 1 credit A comprehensive action-based educational course that introduces students to the following technological systems: Design and Engineering Technology, Transportation Technologies, Manufacturing Technologies, Building and Construction Technologies and Electronics and Computer Systems.
+Grade 9-11 Year l credit No prerequisite: A comprehensive action-based educational course that introduces students to the following technological systems: Design and Engineering Technology, Transportation Technologies, Manufacturing Technologies, Building and Construction Technologies and Electronics and Computer Systems.
 The curriculum is designed around exploration of these systems and their impacts on society.
 Students will also be developing problem solving and decision making skills to relate technology to materials science, forces and motion, energy and power transformation, the design process, and improving a career plan.
 Emphasis is placed on broad exploration in cooperative and individualized activities with skill development in workplace communication and safety.